MikeMosolov/Redshift-GUI-for-XFCE/README.md

 2. XFCE4
 3. python3 (bash and wx modules)
 4. virtualenvwrapper (optional)
-5. Launcher entry binded to toolbar icon.
+5. Launcher entry binded to the toolbar icon.
 6. A computer

 Best,